jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 NDocUtil
 ========

-NDocUtil injects and keep up-to-date C# and console snippets in your documentation and presentations.
+NDocUtil injects and keeps up-to-date C# and console snippets in your documentation and presentations.

 You declare snippets in unit tests.
 After that, you can automatically: